xivdev/docs/content/game-data/character-data-files/ffxiv_chr_folder.md

 - ITEMFDR.DAT: Item search index, used when searching for similar items.
 Binary format.
 - ITEMODR.DAT: This contains Inventory and Retainer item sort positions.
 Binary format.
 - KEYBIND.DAT: This contains your Keybinds.
 Binary format.
 - LOGFLTR.DAT:	This contains your Chat log filters.
-Binairy format.
+Binary format.
 - MACRO.DAT: This is your Macros.
 Binary format.
 - UISAVE.DAT: This contains timers such as the retainer venture timer, possibly other stuff.
 Binary format.
 - ["log" folder](character-data-folder/chat-log.md) : The game writes your chat history to disk each time its internal buffer overflows, which potentially allows you to retrieve chat history in longer play sessions.